ocxtal/libgaba/README.md

 ## Environments

 In general, the library can be built on x86_64-based UNIX / Linux systems with the gcc / clang / icc compilers.
-The cygwin / mingw environment on the Windows systems are also supported.
+Cygwin / mingw environments on Windows systems are also supported.

 ### Supported architectures